BobD/kabem/README.md

 <h2>Why kaBEM?</h2>

 Using a single HTML file with meaningful kaBEM classes it can scaffold all the needed SASS files inside a nice 'BEM' folder structure.
-It also generates HTML files for all the BEM modifiers in your CSS.
+It also generates HTML files for all the BEM modifiers in your CSS for easy testing.
+And of course it (will) include all the relevant grunt.js niceties like running a local server with livereload and HTML/CSS validation and cleaning.

 <h2>kaBEM naming conventions</h2>